fabianwennink/IconCaptcha-PHP/README.md

     // Start a PHP session.
     session_start();

-    // Include the Captcha class.
+    // Include the IconCaptcha class.
     require('resources/php/captcha.class.php');

     // Set the path to the captcha icons.
 Set it as if you were